frobware/kvm-cluster-up/README.md

 	$ SNAPSHOT=baseinstall kup-snapshot-select 1
 	$ kup-domain-start 1

-## Replacing a snapshot
+## Updating a snapshot

-If a snapshot name already exists the existing snapshot must be deleted first:

 	$ kup-domain-stop 1
 	$ SNAPSHOT=baseinstall kup-snapshot-select 1
+	# Start from a known-good place.
 	$ kup-domain-start 1

-	# login, do some stuff
+	# login, do some corrections in "baseinstall", then snapshot again.
 	$ kup-domain-stop 1
-	$ SNAPSHOT=pkg-refresh kup-snapshot-delete 1
-	$ SNAPSHOT=pkg-refresh kup-snapshot-create 1
+	$ SNAPSHOT=pkg-refresh kup-snapshot-replace 1

 # Installation